MyAccount is temporarily unavailable due to some issues identified by the council tax system provider.

 Community Asset Transfer (CAT) policy

-We have published a Community Asset Transfer policy which sets out a consistent and formal process for both the receipt of applications and the evaluation of proposals.
+We've published a Community Asset Transfer policy which sets out a consistent and formal process for both the receipt of applications and the evaluation of proposals.

 - CAT Stage 1 - Expression of Interest Application Form (DOCX 54KB)